petermolnar/another-simple-xml-sitemap/readme.txt

 == Description ==
 1) sitemap is Plain, without any styles..Enjoy!
 2) This plugin writes the sitemap url in your robots.txt file, which is a good for search engines.
-3) p.s. please, VIEW other MUST-HAVE PLUGINS : http://codesphpjs.blogspot.com/2014/10/must-have-wordpress-plugins.html
+3) p.s.
+VIEW other MUST-HAVE PLUGINS : http://codesphpjs.blogspot.com/2014/10/must-have-wordpress-plugins.html